How to Build a Budget for Your UAE Startup

 Legal and Licensing:

 - Trade licence fees (DED or free zone authority fees).
+Costs vary significantly depending on whether you choose mainland or free zone setup.

 - Initial approval and name reservation fees.